Haydn's name: Baptismal names and the use of "Franz"

 Haydn was baptized shortly after his birth, on 1 April 1732.
 The baptismal record indicates that he was given the names Franciscus Josephus; these are Latinized versions of the German names Franz Joseph, often used today to refer to Haydn.

 Both Franz and Joseph are names of saints whose saint's days fell close to Haydn's birth date.
 The choice of such saint's names followed the common practice of Roman Catholicism (the parents' religion) in Haydn's time.
 Franz designates the saint Francis of Paola, whose saint's day is 2 April, and Joseph designates Joseph the husband of Mary, whose saint's day is 19 March.

 In later life, Haydn "hardly ever" used the name Franz.
 Jones explains the situation thus: "As was frequently the practice in Austria, Haydn's parents gave their children two Christian names, the second of which was routinely used."

 Foreign-language versions of "Joseph"

-Although Haydn normally called himself Joseph Haydn, he also used two foreign-language versions of his name.
-On legal documents and letters, he often used the Latinized version Josephus; an example is his Autobiographical sketch.
-In musical contexts—such as the signature on manuscripts of his music—Haydn referred to himself with the Italian version of his name, which is Giuseppe.
-Haydn was himself a fluent speaker of Italian (since in his employment he worked constantly with musicians from Italy) and evidently felt that Italian as the "language of music" was the appropriate choice for rendering his name in musical contexts.
+Although Haydn sometimes called himself "Joseph Haydn", he also used two foreign-language versions of his name.
+On legal documents and letters, he often used the Latinized version "Josephus"; an example is his Autobiographical sketch.
+However, according to Jones, the version of his name that Haydn most often used (particularly in musical contexts, such as his signature on compositions), was "Giuseppe", Italian for "Joseph".
+Haydn was himself a fluent speaker of Italian (since in his employment he worked constantly with musicians from Italy) and evidently felt that Italian as the "language of music" was the appropriate choice for rendering his name in this context.